itod/tdtemplateengine/README.md

     70,68,66,64,62,60

-Note that each For tag offers access to a `currentLoop` variable which provides information like `currentIndex`, `isFirst`, `isLast`, and `parentLoop`.
+Note that each For Tag offers access to a `currentLoop` variable which provides information like `currentIndex`, `isFirst`, `isLast`, and `parentLoop`.

-For tags can also loop thru variables representing Cocoa collection objects like `NSArray`, or `NSSet`:
+For Tags can also loop thru variables representing Cocoa collection objects like `NSArray`, or `NSSet`:

     {% for obj in vec %}
         {{obj}}